pckroon/pysmiles/README.md

 - There is currently no way of specifying stereo chemical information.
 The parser can deal with it, but it will be discarded.
 - It is not on PyPI
-- It only process SMILES.
+- It only processes SMILES.
 This might later be extended to e.g. InChi, SLN, SMARTS, etc.

 ## Requirements